-To give you a better idea of the wide array of benefits this syrup provides, I am going to highlight each ingredient and link to clinical research backing up the claims.
+In this article, I am going to highlight each ingredient in Harbin Hollow elderberry syrup and link to clinical research, so you don’t have to just take my word for it.
 Notice how each ingredient is familiar and that you can easily pronounce its name.
 That’s because we use real food and real ingredients, not mechanically engineered substitutes that can do more harm than good.

 Let’s get started with elderberries!

-The elderberry is the superhero of berries.
+The elderberry is the superhero of berries, full of flavonoids.
 Its flavor is rich and can be compared to that of a blackberry, just a little tarter.
 We take care of that by adding local middle Tennessee honey to sweeten our elderberry syrup.
 Of course, honey does a lot more than add some sweetness!

 Local Honey Benefits

 When we started making elderberry products, finding a local, trusted, inspected honey farm to supply us was extremely important.
-Unfortunately, many commercial brands of honey you find on grocery store shelves have been adulterated with sugar, high fructose corn syrup, or antibiotics, and have been heated to high temperatures killing the majority of the benefits found in honey.
+Unfortunately, many commercial brands of honey you find on grocery store shelves have been adulterated with sugar, high fructose corn syrup, or antibiotics.
 Our honey is only sourced from Pick TN honey farms inspected and permitted by the TN Department of Agriculture.

 However, honey does still react in the body similarly to sugar, so if you are a diabetic, use in moderation and monitor your blood sugar levels when consuming.
 For those of you watching your blood glucose levels, we have our “No Sugar Added” Elderberry Syrup sweetened with a blend of erythritol and Stevia.

-Honey has also been proven effective for treating coughs, particularly in children.
-Most over-the-counter and prescription drugs for cough have been proven ineffective or unsafe for our kiddos.
+Honey has also been known to effectively soothe a cough, even in children.
 “A single dose of honey before bedtime was shown in recent studies to diminish cough and the discomfort experienced by children and their parents.

 Not to mention, it tastes great!
 It’s a no brainer to me, natural stuff over the chemicals all day, every day, which brings us to our next ingredient, cinnamon.